 - Other activities that are necessary to maintain the operation and continuity of services in LEAs and to continuing the employment of their existing staff

-6. How long do LEAs have to use ESSER funds?
+6. How long do LEAs have to use ESSER I funds?

-ESSER funds are available for obligation by LEAs through September 30, 2022.
+ESSER I funds are available for obligation by LEAs through September 30, 2022.

-7. Must LEAs pay existing contracts in order to receive ESSER funds?
+7. Must LEAs pay existing contracts in order to receive ESSER I funds?

-8. Can LEAs use funds to reimburse expenses that are being incurred this fiscal year, such as devices for distance learning.
+8. Can LEAs use funds to reimburse expenses that were incurred during the 2019–20 fiscal year, such as devices for distance learning?
+(Updated 27-Apr-2021)